OpenArena/legacy/README.md

 Legacy source code releases from [OpenArena](http://openarena.ws).
 The game data is still in OpenArena's SVN repository hosted on the site itself.

+This is an archive of the OpenArena 0.8.8 release code.
+No new development happens here.

+The current development of OpenArena code happens in two places

-See the [engine.git](https://github.com/OpenArena/engine.git) project for the new engine.
+* [engine.git](https://github.com/OpenArena/engine.git) project for the new
+engine, and
+* [oax.svn](http://code.google.com/p/oax/) for the new game code.

 ## Checksums ##